superdba111/DataStructure/smallProject/neo4j/auction/readme.md

 Designing a graph for a car auction bidding system is a critical process.
-Here is a step-by-step process of how you can do this:
+Here is a step-by-step process:

 Identify entities: In the context of a car auction bidding system, entities might include: